aboe026/software-update-checker/README.md

 ### Lint

 This project is configured to be linted with [ESLint](https://eslint.org/) to make sure code is syntactially correct, and also uses [Prettier](https://prettier.io/) to make sure code is formatted consistently.
+Jenkinsfiles are linted with [npm-groovy-lint](https://www.npmjs.com/package/npm-groovy-lint)

 To check code for proper syntax and formatting, run